CiscoLives/LTRATO-2001/docs/tasks/task1/step1.rst

     Cisco recommends you run pyATS scripts from the virtual environment.
     Therefore, the keyword (pyats) at the beginning of each line indicates that you are working from a virtual environment.

 #.
-Make sure that you are within the ``/home/cisco/LTRATO-2001`` directory, which contains the necessary lab files, if not you can switch to the appropriate directory by executing the command below:
+Make sure that you are within the ``/home/cisco/LTRATO-2001`` directory, which contains the necessary lab files, otherwise you can switch to the appropriate directory by executing the following command:

     .. code-block:: bash

         cd ~/LTRATO-2001

 #.
-Check the lab structure (before running the command shown below, ensure that you have changed to the correct directory: **~/LTRATO-2001**).
+Check the directory structure.

     .. code-block:: bash